webplatform/docs-wpd/Infrastructure/analysis/2013-Usage_and_future_state/index.md

 * '''Temporary environment'''
 ** N/A

-Important: The current environment on HPCloud has no isolated “staging”, nor “test” deployment environment (i.e. “Temporary environment”), see  3.2.
+''Important'': The current environment on HPCloud has no isolated “staging”, nor “test” deployment environment (i.e. “Temporary environment”), see  3.2.
 Refactor overview for problems it might cause.